Events

 - 7th argument: A block, to be used as the sandstone block of the rock

-- 8th argument: A block, to be used as the spike block of the rock, may be null
+- 8th argument: A block, to be used as the spike block of the rock, may be

 Example